Twelve Stunning Seasonal Stays Around Ireland - The Gloss Magazine

 Mount Juliet Estate, Co Kilkenny

-On offer at the moment, an overnight stay here would make a wonderful Mother’s Day gift.
-Prices start from €205 per person based on two sharing, and includes breakfast and spa treatment for each guest, with full access to the health club and pool.
+A stay here is always a treat, with full access to the health club and pool.
 Also enjoy the private cinema and posh hotel bicycles to explore the estate. @mountjulietestate

 Dromoland Castle, Co Clare

 Immerse yourself in the ancient art of forest bathing, part of an overnight stay on this estate, set within 500 acres of parklands and woodlands.
 At 10am each Thursday morning, the luxury resort’s resident yoga instructor takes guests on a Forest Bathing & Mindful Movement experience based on the Japanese practice of shinrin yoku.
-This slow, mindful, hour-long walk is an excuse to switch off and connect with your surroundings.
-Accommodation with breakfast starts from €399. @dromolandcastlehotel
+This slow, mindful, hour-long walk is an excuse to switch off and connect with your surroundings. @dromolandcastlehotel

 Killarney Park Hotel, Co Kerry

-From April, stay in the reimagined suites designed by Irish firm McCauley Daye O’Connell Architects.
-Drawing inspiration from Kerry’s rich history, rooms are adorned with soft textiles and scenic wallpaper, produced from preserved watercolours in the National Gallery of Ireland showcasing views of the Killarney Lakes, creating an immersive guest experience.
-In the bathroom, find posh Wildsmith Skin amenities from horticulturist William Walker, inspired by the landscapes of Heckfield Place in Hampshire.
-Book the Ultimate Overnighter, from €269 per person sharing, which includes Champagne and dinner at The Garden Bar, breakfast and late checkout, with full use of the leisure suite. @killarneypark
+The reimagined suites designed by Irish firm McCauley Daye O’Connell Architects draw inspiration from Kerry’s rich history, adorned with scenic wallpaper produced from preserved watercolours in the National Gallery of Ireland showcasing views of the Killarney Lakes, creating an immersive guest experience.
+In the bathroom, find posh Wildsmith Skin amenities from horticulturist William Walker, inspired by the landscapes of Heckfield Place in Hampshire. @killarneypark

 Ard na Sidhe Country House, Co Kerry

 Set within 32 acres of woodland, stroll through manicured gardens, or take advantage of complimentary access to a rowing boat for a picturesque trip on Caragh Lake.
 You can also try your hand at fishing!
-To elevate the experience for lakeside outings or woodland adventures, order one of the hotel’s picnic baskets filled with gourmet treats.
-If this sounds idyllic, you’ll love the Share the Dream offer, available from April.
-It includes two nights’ accommodation with Champagne on arrival, breakfast, a picnic for two or afternoon tea for two on a day of your choice, and dinner for two in the dining room on an evening of your choice.
-From €1,080, based on two people sharing. @ardnasidhecountryhouse
+To elevate the experience for lakeside outings or woodland adventures, order one of the hotel’s picnic baskets filled with gourmet treats. @ardnasidhecountryhouse

 Ballygally Castle, Co Antrim

-Northern Ireland’s only 17th-century building still in use as a residence is marking its 400th anniversary with a major investment of almost half a million euro in refurbishment, due for completion later this month.
-Built in 1625 by Scottish settler James Shaw, Ballygally Castle has stood for four centuries as a coastal stronghold, family home, and now a distinguished hotel.
-It’s an ideal location to visit many of the bucket list sights such as the Causeway Coastal Route, Giant’s Causeway, Carrick-a-Rede rope bridge, Dunluce Castle, and Bushmills distillery.
-Its Relax, Dine and Stay overnight escape includes breakfast and three-course dinner in its award-winning Garden Restaurant.
-A garden room costs from €125 per person sharing, with coastal rooms boasting views of Ballygally Bay and the Antrim Coastline.
-If you’ve been inspired by the latest Agatha Christie mystery on BBC, the hotel is also organising a Murder Mystery overnight on April 5, just one of many events planned in this anniversary year. @ballygally_castle_official
+Northern Ireland’s only 17th-century building still in use as a residence is marking its 400th anniversary with a major investment of almost half a million euro in refurbishment.
+Built in 1625 by Scottish settler James Shaw, Ballygally Castle has stood for four centuries as a coastal stronghold, family home and now a distinguished hotel.
+It’s an ideal location to visit many of the bucket list sights such as the Causeway Coastal Route, Giant’s Causeway, Carrick-a-Rede rope bridge, Dunluce Castle and Bushmills distillery.
+Coastal rooms boast views of Ballygally Bay and the Antrim coastline. @ballygally_castle_official

 THE GLOSS MAGAZINE SUBSCRIPTION